SpinalHDL/SpinalTemplateSbt/README.md

 * In the spinal configuration file (if you kept it, by default it is in `projectname/Config.scala`) change the path in `targetDirectory = "hw/gen"` to the directory where you want generated files to be written.
 If you don't use a config or if it doesn't contain this element, generated files will be written in the root directory.

+### Update this README

+Of course you can replace/modify this file to help people with your own project!

 ## Mill Support (Experimental)

 The [Mill build tool](https://com-lihaoyi.github.io/mill) can be installed and used instead of `sbt`.